 From the earliest time, I can remember, my dad was already in this business.
 He told us that as a child on the farm, he often had to run to get veld medicine for his grandfather, who later nicknamed him the healing herdsman.
 As my dad grew up, he started to do this not for himself, but for people who need healing from natural remedies and methods.

 Before I came to !Khwa ttu as a trainee, my father told me that I should come here, even though I had a job.
 He was sick and I didn’t want to disappoint him, so I came.
 Everything for my dad was about the bushmen – he had a bushman mother and a German father.
 I was wondering if !Khwa ttu would be another dead end bushman street.
 When I was here for seven months, I got the notice of my father’s passing.

 There was a reason I had to come here.
 When you are in a river, you flow with it.
 But it is different when you are a spectator.
 Kalahari kids come to this place in the Cape with an expectation to see the Cape but no, when they arrive here, they find themselves back in the Kalahari.
-To experience what a bushman really is, is phenomenal to me.
 From this distance at !Khwa ttu I see it for what it really is.